How to Remove a Hollow Wall Anchor

-How to remove a wall anchor
+How to remove a wall anchor in two steps

 The great thing about hollow wall anchors is that they provide a cheap, fast method for attaching heavy stuff to drywall.
 There are at least a half dozen wall anchor devices; each works on a slightly different principle.
 What happens when you want to change the location of a family photo or a mirror?
 Some plastic, cone-shaped, expanding anchors can be pulled out from the front of the wall.
 But the T-nut head wall anchor shown here can’t be pulled out intact, because its four expanded flanges lock up against the backside of the wall.
 What’s the trick to remove it?